ChrisF1976/Shelly-PV/README.md

  - Shelly Plus Plug S
  - Shelly Plus 1 PM
  - Shelly PM Mini Gen 3

+Send a message if you discover a device that do not work!

 ## Credits
 - Open AI